kagis/pgwire/readme.md

 # Reading from stream

 `.query()` response can be consumed in two ways.
-First way is to `await` response like a promise (or call `response.then` explicitly).
+First way is to `await` response like a promise (or call `.then` explicitly).
 In this case all rows will be loaded in memory.

 Other way to consume response is to use it as Readable stream.